kkapelon/kkapelon.github.io/_posts/2017-02-12-hosted-ci-comparison.md

 ###### 3. User Interface

 Getting a build running is only the beginning.
 If you have many projects on a CI system you also need a way to monitor and manage them.
 Here I looked at the “dashboard” of each solution, its organization of web pages, reports and navigation links and in general how user friendly the system is.
-I realize that a good UI can be subjective, so in most cases I emphasized bad points of User Experience (which are arguably easier to detect)
+I realize that a good UI can be subjective, so in most cases I emphasized bad points of User Experience (which are arguably easier to detect).

 ###### 4. Build environment

 Perhaps the most important metric.
 This area includes the programming languages supported by the product (but as I said already I will focus on Java), the versions of compilers present, build systems and how easy it is to update or install new software.
 A product gets high points if it has extensive configuration properties and allows me to define the build environment in an intuitive way.

+###### 5. Docker support

+Even though most people think about Docker in conjuction with Kubernetes for a production deployment, in fact I think that Docker is much more useful in the development phase.
+Specifically it allows you to create your own build environment.
+Your favourite CI service does not have the latest GO compiler, but supports Docker?
+Just spin a Docker instance with your own Go compiler.
+You can do the same thing for Maven and JDK of course.
+Docker support might be less useful if your project has adopted [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html)

-###### 5. Feedback
+###### 6. Feedback

 With the build in place, there are several things that can go wrong with it.
 Wrong environment setup, failed unit tests, unresponsive external services and so on.
 A product is getting high points in the this area if is allows real-time monitoring of the build, and excessive logging on things that went wrong.
 Some solutions even allowed for ssh connections to the build servers which is a really nice feature to have when the build does not do what you expected it.

-###### 6. Post-build steps/deployments
+###### 7. Post-build steps/deployments

 Assuming that the build is complete you need to do something with the results.
 Maybe deploy the artifact to a staging server, send an email, upload it to FTP, update a bug issue or anything that matches your process.
 A product is getting high points in this area if it offers several post-build hooks to allow you to take advantage of the build.

-###### 7. Enterprise features
+###### 8. Enterprise features

 Getting a simple web project to build might be easy but not all projects are that simple (not all projects are web projects as well).
 Multi-module builds, pipelines, support for pull requests, and having a huge number of active projects with long build history are examined in this area.
 Products get high points if they cater to complex build processes.
 This is one of the area has has of lot of diversity as different companies have a different mindset on what exactly an “enterprise” wants.